quadbio/RNAseq_tutorial/Tutorial.md

 In this section, I will discuss basics before we even start preprocessing the RNA-seq data, so that you can make sure that you and your computer are both ready for the following steps.
 These basics include the following:
 1. Linux and [Bash (the Bourne Again SHell)](https://www.gnu.org/software/bash/), the most commonly used command line interface in Linux
 2. How to access a computing server via SSH
+3. How to use an HPC like Euler
-3. Conda and how to use it to install software needed for the data preprocessing
+4. Conda and how to use it to install software needed for the data preprocessing
-4. SRA and how to retrieve public RNA-seq data from there
+5. SRA and how to retrieve public RNA-seq data from there

 ### 1-1.
 Linux and Bash, your important buddies for RNA-seq data analysis
 <sub><a href="#top">(Back to top)</a></sub></br>